 All drivers convicted of DUIIs in Oregon must complete a screening interview for the purpose of determining an appropriate substance abuse treatment program; the driver is then required to complete any program recommended by the screener.
 The driver will generally have to pay for the costs of the treatment program and a $150 fee for the screening.
 The court can also order the convicted driver to attend a "victim impact" treatment session that will cost the driver from $5 to $50.

 Many drivers with first-offense DUIIs will qualify for Oregon's DUII diversion program.
-Drivers that participate in diversion programs are initially required to enter a plea of guilty or no contest to the DUII charge.
+Drivers who participate in diversion programs are initially required to enter a plea of guilty or no contest to the DUII charge.
 But if a driver successfully completes one of these programs, the driver's case will be dismissed after one year.

 To get into a DUII diversion program, an eligible driver must file a petition with the court requesting diversion and pay a $490 filing fee.
 The driver needs to file the petition within 30 days of being charged with a DUII.
 Generally, a driver is ineligible for diversion if the driver: